CVE-2025-4382: Missing Authentication for Critical Function

 Technical Summary

-CVE-2025-4382 is a vulnerability affecting systems that use LUKS (Linux Unified Key Setup) encrypted disks combined with GRUB bootloader configured for TPM (Trusted Platform Module)-based automatic disk decryption.
-In this setup, GRUB retrieves the disk decryption key from the TPM and loads it into system memory to decrypt the disk automatically during boot.
+CVE-2025-4382 is a vulnerability affecting systems that use LUKS (Linux Unified Key Setup) encrypted disks combined with GRUB (GRand Unified Bootloader) configured for TPM (Trusted Platform Module)-based auto-decryption.
+In this setup, GRUB automatically decrypts the disk by retrieving the decryption key stored securely in the TPM and loading it into system memory during boot.
 The vulnerability arises when an attacker with physical access corrupts the filesystem superblock on the encrypted disk.
-This corruption causes GRUB to fail to locate a valid filesystem and enter rescue mode.
-Critically, at this point, the disk has already been decrypted, and the decryption key remains resident in system memory.
-Consequently, an attacker can access the unencrypted data without any further authentication, compromising data confidentiality.
-Additionally, the attacker’s ability to induce this state by corrupting the filesystem superblock also raises concerns about data integrity, as the filesystem is effectively damaged and may be manipulated or rendered unusable.
-This vulnerability specifically impacts Red Hat Enterprise Linux 10 systems configured with TPM-based auto-decryption via GRUB.
-The CVSS v3.1 score of 5.9 (medium severity) reflects the vulnerability’s requirement for physical access and limited privileges (PR:L), but also its high impact on confidentiality and integrity.
+This corruption causes GRUB to fail to locate a valid filesystem and enter its rescue mode.
+Critically, at this point, the disk has already been decrypted and the decryption key remains resident in system memory.
+Consequently, the attacker can access unencrypted data without any further authentication, bypassing the intended security controls.
+This flaw compromises data confidentiality directly.
+Additionally, since the attacker can induce this state by corrupting the filesystem, it also raises concerns about data integrity, as the attacker can manipulate the system state to cause unexpected behavior.
+The vulnerability has a CVSS v3.1 base score of 5.9 (medium severity), reflecting that exploitation requires physical access (AV:P), low attack complexity (AC:L), and privileges (PR:L), but no user interaction (UI:N).
+The impact on confidentiality and integrity is high, while availability is not affected.
 No known exploits are currently reported in the wild.
+The affected product is Red Hat Enterprise Linux 10, which is widely used in enterprise environments.
+This vulnerability highlights a critical gap in authentication for a sensitive function—disk decryption—when relying on TPM-based auto-decryption with GRUB, emphasizing the need for additional safeguards to prevent unauthorized physical access and filesystem tampering.

 Potential Impact